The triangulation complexity of fibred 3-manifolds: Parallelity bundles and generalised isotopy moves

-\begin{lemma}[Boundary trivial admits annular simplification] Let $M'$ and $F$ be as in \refdef{AnnularSimplification}.
+\begin{lemma}[Boundary-trivial admits annular simplification] Let $M'$ and $F$ be as in \refdef{AnnularSimplification}.
 Let $\mathcal{B}$ be a maximal generalised parallelity bundle for $(M', F)$.
 Suppose that a component of $\mathcal{B}$ is boundary-trivial.
-Then $M'$ admits an annular simplification. \end{lemma}
+Then $M'$ admits an annular simplification.
+In particular, a vertical boundary component $A'\subset \bdy_vP$ has boundary components $\bdy A'$ cobounding an annulus $A$ on $F$. \end{lemma}

 \begin{proof} Let $P$ be a component of a maximal generalised parallelity bundle $\calB$ that is boundary-trivial.
 By definition, $P$ lies within a 3-ball $B$ such that $B\cap \bdy M'$ is a single disc lying in $F$, and $\bdy B\cut \bdy M'$ is disjoint from any component of $\calB$ that is not an $I$-bundle over a disc.
 Choose $P$ so that it is furthest from $\partial B \cut \partial M'$, in the sense that if $P'$ is any other component of $\calB$ in $B$ that is not an $I$-bundle over a disc, then $P$ does not separate $P'$ from $\partial B \cut \partial M'$.